 “Over the past few months, we’ve heard from so many of you about the challenges you face, your uncertainty about what’s ahead and the plans you’re making to weather the storm while keeping your team and customers safe,” the deck read.
 “The stories vary widely, but there’s been one common thread: This is a time that will require all of our collective creativity and commitment to help the industry we love not just survive, but thrive.”

-Several designers have already said they will not be hosting live shows during this upcoming fashion week, including Michael Kors, Marc Jacobs, Ralph Lauren, Tommy Hilfiger and Tory Burch.
+Several designers announced they would not host live shows during the spring 2021 fashion week, including Michael Kors, Marc Jacobs, Ralph Lauren, Tommy Hilfiger and Tory Burch.

 Read more here: